 3. Withdrawals And Deposits

 Fidelity offers several base currencies in its portfolio.
-The downside is that debit/credit cards are not accepted, while wire withdrawals have a fee.
+Note that debit/credit cards are not accepted.

 - No Withdrawal Fee

 Fidelity offers several ways to deposit money into your Fidelity account.
 Deposits are possible in 16 base currencies, including USD, EUR GBP, AUD, DEN JPY and CHF.